COS301-SE-2026/Tyto-PhishShield/docs/SRS/Software-Architecture-Specification.md

 In this image you can see a test ran using 500 virtual users sending 266700 requests over a time period of 10min to the staging server.
 Two GET requests where sent namely, /xp and the loading of the landing page, since they are the most used endpoints for normal users.
 0% Errors and 0% Failures where achieved with a 95th percentile response time of 1,381 second.

 #### NFR 3 Quality attribute: Portability and Compatibility
-1. The system’s admin dashboard shall support standard desktop resolutions and maintain usability across commonly used screen sizes including **resolutions from 1280px to 1920px+ .**
-2. The system’s “report phish” button must appear on the **Outlook ribbon on Desktop, Web, and Mobile.**
-3. The platform shall be deployable on **Ubuntu Server environments** using Docker and Docker Compose without requiring platform-specific modifications.
+1. The platform shall be deployable on Ubuntu Server environments without requiring platform-specific modifications.

 **Tactic:** Use Infrastructure as Code (IaC) and containerisation, use multiplatform design for frontend systems.